-The gold standard in vacuum filtration is, however, the popular HEPA filter, which stands for High-Efficiency Particulate Air.
+The gold standard in vacuum filtration is the popular HEPA filter, which stands for High-Efficiency Particulate Air.
 The ultra-fine filter traps the tiniest of particles—as small as 0.3 microns in the case of true HEPA filters.
 If you suffer from allergies and asthma, this filter comes in handy since it eliminates all the dust, pet dander, and pollen in your home.

 The HEPA filter also needs replacement on schedule to maintain its filtration capabilities, but a few newer versions provide you with the advantage of being washable.

-Your home situation, your pet, and kids will be the best determinants of what vacuum works best for your lifestyle and needs.
+Your home situation, pet, and kids will be the best determinants of what vacuum works best for your lifestyle and needs.
 Nonetheless, here are some of the vacuum types in the market.

 Upright vacs are the workhorses of the vacuum family.
-Most people recognize them for their powerful suction and broad floor heads that allow you to clean up to 10 inches or more with a single pass.
+Most people recognise them for their powerful suction and broad floor heads that allow you to clean up to 10 inches or more with a single pass.

 When it comes to storing the upright vacuum design, this device is always closet-ready.
-Unlike its counterparts, this device takes up minimal floor space while leaving enough room for your cleaning supplies, shoes, and other items.
+Unlike its counterparts, this device takes up minimal floor space while leaving enough room for your cleaning supplies, shoes, or other items.

 When shopping for an upright vac, you can always expect to cough up as little as $50 for the light-duty version or $500 or more for the robust design.
 Most quality options, however, vary from $100 to $300.

-If you need a device that has a floor head that can reach those high counters and uncharted territory under your furniture, then you should consider a canister vacuum.
+If you need a device with a floor head that can reach those high counters and uncharted territory under your furniture, then you should consider a canister vacuum.
 It features a canister body that houses the motor and dust collection system (either a bag or dustbin) that’s attached by a hose to a floor nozzle.

-Storing the canister vacuum design can be tricky—the long hose plus the canister body require more space inside your cleaning cupboard.
-It seems counterintuitive that this compact vacuum cleaner needs more storage space then the upright version, but the lack of a merged footprint can causes challenges in tight spaces.
+Storing the canister vacuum design can be tricky—the long hose plus the canister body requires more space inside your cleaning cupboard.
+It seems counterintuitive that this compact vacuum cleaner needs more storage space than the upright version, but the lack of a merged footprint can cause challenges when it comes to dealing with tight spaces.

-As is true of any vacuum cleaner design, the more power and features you have in a specific model, the more the price creeps.
+As is true of any vacuum cleaner design, the more power and features you have in a specific model, the more the price creeps upwards.
 You can spend about $100 for a standard cordless device.
 However, models with more powerful suction and lithium-ion batteries that provide you with expanded runtime can cost you $175 or more.